 - Rosa-Maria has been a fitness coach in TopTeam – an agility training entity organised yearly by SAGI, Finland’s agility union – during the years -18, -19 and -20.

-- In addition to agility, Rosa-Maria does weightlifting actively and will next spring (2020) become a qualified strength training coach, level 1.
+- In addition to agility, Rosa-Maria does weightlifting actively and qualified strength training coach, level 1.

 In fact, Rosa-Maria started fitness training and getting inspired to train others from more or less level zero.

 My dog was racing towards me.
 His performance was perfect, but I was too slow, unable to guide him.
 There was nothing I could do.
 We crashed.

 This incident was my wake-up call.
 A few years prior, I realized that I couldn’t keep up with my furry teammate on the agility course.
 I loved our time together but was quite often completely exhausted after our performance.
 So, I quit smoking, and started to exercise regularly and eat healthy food (well mostly, I still eat way too much chocolate).
 I wanted to be worthy of my dog.